Skip to main content

 What size luggage can you carry on a plane?

-• Number of carry-ons you can bring: If you’re flying business or first class, you might be allowed extra pieces of carry-on luggage, whereas travelers in the economy cabin are usually only allotted one.
+• Number of carry-ons you can bring: If you’re flying business or first class, you might be allowed extra pieces of carry-on luggage, whereas travelers in the economy cabins are usually only allotted one.
 And these days, with the recent introduction of basic economy or economy light, you may not even be allowed to bring carry-on luggage at all.
-But that’s not something you have to worry about when you book flights with us thanks to our in with the world’s best airlines!
+But that’s not something you have to worry about when you book flights with us thanks to our relationships with the world’s best airlines.
 We always make sure that our travelers can take to the sky in style with a piece of carry-on luggage in tow.

-• Connecting flight restrictions: For trips that include air transfers between two different airlines, it’s important to be extra prepared about how their carry-on size policies might differ.
+• Connecting flight restrictions: For trips that include air transfers between two different airlines, it’s important to be extra prepared by knowing how their carry-on luggage size policies might differ.
 Often, suitcase dimensions allowed on the larger aircraft won’t be honored on a connecting regional flight.
 On a recent trip to southern Spain, traveler Chadner had to pay extra to gate-check his carry-on luggage.
 “Crossing the Atlantic, I flew on a huge jet that allowed the typical carry-on size,” he said.
 “Unfortunately for me, the connecting regional flight used a smaller plane that couldn’t accommodate the size of my suitcase.”

 • Small aircraft restrictions: Island hopping in Hawaii, touring safari lodges deep in the African bush, and visiting other remote locales could require flying on very small aircrafts.
 In these cases, your luggage will be weighed to meet safety standards.
 Take it from Go Ahead staffer Brittany, who had to take a smaller plane between Melbourne and Cairns during a trip to Australia and New Zealand.
 She was required to lighten her carry-on suitcase for the flight.
 “I basically had to wear a lot of the clothes I packed to meet the carry-on weight requirement,” she said.